cyberconcepts/loops/xmlrpc/README.txt

 In addition we can get a list of all types and all predicates available;
-note that the 'hasType' predicate is not shown as it should not be applied in a direct assignment.
+note that the 'hasType' predicate is not shown as it should not be applied in an explicit assignment.

   >>> sorted(t['name'] for t in xrf.getConceptTypes())
   [u'domain', u'file', u'note', u'person', u'predicate', u'query', u'textdocument', u'type']
   >>> sorted(t['name'] for t in xrf.getPredicates())
-  [u'standard']
+  [u'ownedby', u'standard']

 We can also retrieve a certain object by its id or its name: